Gadi Taub: Feminism as a zero-sum game

-The Judicial Revolution and the collapse of the "Trias Politica"
+Judicial Revolution and the collapse of the "Trias Politica"

-Taub has positioned himself as one of the most outspoken critics of the Israeli supreme court.
+Taub has positioned himself as one of the most outspoken critics of the Israeli Supreme Court.
 He stresses that since Aharon Barak’s Judicial revolution of the 1990s, the supreme court has usurped the power of the elected branches of government (the executive and legislative branches).
 Taub claims that the judicial intervention comes in many ways and some are indirect, such as using the Legal Council's office to intercept legislation before it reaches the Knesset floor.
 Taub bases many of his claims on the works of known and widely acclaimed figures such as Professor Daniel Friedmann, in his book "The Purse and the Sword" and by Professor Amnon Rubinstein who wrote:

 Thus a situation has arisen whereby the Supreme Court may convene and decide on every conceivable issue.
 In addition to that the unreasonableness of an administrative decision will be grounds for judicial intervention.
 This was a total revolution in the judicial thinking which characterized the Supreme Court of previous generations, and this has given it the reputation of the most activist court in the world, causing both admiration and criticism.
 In practice, in many respects the Supreme Court under Barak has become an alternate government.

-Taub claims that the Israeli Supreme Curt has appropriated authorization never before seen worldwide have grounds on Richard Posner review in The New Republic, on Aharon Barak's book "The Judge in a Democracy".
+Taub claims that the Israeli Supreme Court has appropriated authorization never before seen worldwide have grounds on Richard Posner review in The New Republic, on Aharon Barak's book "The Judge in a Democracy".
 Posner, a judge on the United States Court of Appeals for the Seventh Circuit and authority on jurisprudence, criticized Barak's decision to interpret the Basic Laws as Israel's constitution, stating that:

 only in Israel do judges confer the power of abstract review on themselves, without benefit of a constitutional or legislative provision.

 Other Israeli high-profile critics of Barak's judicial activism who upheld Taub's criticism, are former President of the Supreme Court of Israel Moshe Landau, Menachem Mautner – Professor of Comparative Civil Law and Jurisprudence at the Tel Aviv University, and Ruth Gavison – Law professor at the Hebrew University of Jerusalem and a member of the Israel Academy of Sciences and Humanities.

-Taub claims that his main concern is to the Judicial system which is losing the public confidence which is, ultimately, the only real basis of its power.
+Taub claims that his main concern is to the judicial system which is losing the public confidence, which is, ultimately, the only real basis of its power.

 Taub's criticism of the Supreme court's interventionist tendency was subjected to frequent criticism and personal attacks in the Haaretz op-ed pages.

-The Palestinian victimhood as a strategic policy
+Palestine

-Taub's most controversial contribution to public discourse in Israel surrounds his disillusionment regarding the prospects of peace between Israelis and Palestinians.
-He has since become a vigorous critic of what he portrays as Palestinian recalcitrance and rejectionism – most recently their rejection of U.S. President Trump's $50bn economic peace plan.
+Taub has become disillusioned regarding the prospects of peace between Israelis and Palestinians.
+He has since become a vigorous critic of what he portrays as Palestinian recalcitrance and rejectionism – most recently their rejection of U.S. President Trump's 2020 plan.